-The WGPC is an annual conference that CONNECTS casino surveillance, asset protection professionals and regulators from around the world.
+The World Game Protection Conference (WGPC) connects casino surveillance, gaming managers, asset protection professionals and regulators from around the world.
 The event examines current and emerging threats to casino entertainment complexes and explores opportunities and practices to combat those threats.

 Who Should Attend